Passport and visa

 The next step is finding work.
 Have you learnt a profession already in your own country, or have you been to university?
 Then you need to have the documents translated and certified.
 Ask where you could have that done at the employment agency.
 The employment agency will also help you to find work.
 If you don’t yet have a profession or school-leaving qualification, you should also go to the employment agency.
 They will give you careers advice.
 They will help you if you are unsure what sort of work you would like to do or would be able to do.
 The employment agency will also provide you with information about apprenticeships and courses.
 You can find more information on this in the text Studying and vocational training.

 Children are required to attend school.
 Register your child at a school.
 The Jugendamt (youth office) in your town/city can help you.
 Read more on the following pages: Early education and School system.

-Some of the insurance schemes are very important: in particular health insurance, pension insurance and care insurance (see Insurance page).
-If you have a job, you will automatically be insured on these schemes (see Starting work page).
+Some of the insurance schemes are very important: in particular health insurance, pension insurance and care insurance (see Insurance).
+If you have a job, you will automatically be insured on these schemes (see Starting work).
 And you need a current account at a bank (see Bank account and finances).

 You are looking for integration course providers or an immigration office?
 Under the heading Important addresses you can search for these addresses near your place.
 Then you will see the results with information such as address or telephone number on a map.